Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/drivers.md

 - **KFR.4.** The DPC shall provide data providers with the ability to manage (i.e., view, grant, decline, and revoke) their data-related grants.

+### Logs

+- **KFR.5.** The DPC shall log all notifications and grant-related actions that occur in the DPC.
+- **KFR.5.** The DPC shall provide the users with the ability to know that their data has been sent to data consumers via the platform.

 ## Quality requirements

 ### QR.1: Adaptability